d12frosted/elpa-mirror/gnu/xref-readme.txt

 One would usually call `make-xref' and `xref-make-file-location', `xref-make-buffer-location' or `xref-make-bogus-location' to create them.
-More generally, a location must be an instance of an EIEIO class inheriting from `xref-location' and implementing `xref-location-group' and `xref-location-marker'.
+More generally, a location must be an instance of a type for which methods `xref-location-group' and `xref-location-marker' are implemented.

 There's a special kind of xrefs we call "match xrefs", which correspond to search results.
 For these values,